 Other services – Please comment below with your experiences.

 Land Lines – It is also possible to get a landline instead of a cell phone.
-I believe these phones are discounted, not totally free (“My phone bill went from $35 per month to $6 per month”).
+I believe these phones are discounted, not totally free (Reader review: “My phone bill went from $35 per month to $6 per month”).

 Some people with chronic illness find that cell phones cause symptoms.
 Learn more about Electrohypersensitivity.